- Check how much data you've used

 - Learn how to access your account

-Thankfully, Internet Service Providers all have account toolbox information you can access on their website that will give you a fairly accurate picture (usually within a 24 hour time frame) of where you sit with your broadband downloads.
-Some even have smartphone and iPad apps that allow you to instantly check your account status.
+Thankfully, Internet Service Providers all have account toolbox information you can access on their website that will give you a fairly accurate picture (usually within a 24-hour time frame) of where you sit with your broadband downloads.
+Some even have smartphone and iPad apps that allow you to check your account status instantly.

 Telstra has introduced a new mobile data usage meter that allows you to view an estimate of your current mobile data usage before your bill even arrives.
-It is available on the Telstra website, but for convenience sake it is also available on Telstra mobile phones and even via SMS.
+It is available on the Telstra website as well as on Telstra mobile phones.
+To see your remaining balance, you just need to select the Services tab and choose which service you want to check.

-All Vodafone users can check their data usage by logging in the the “My Vodafone” section on their home page.
-However, Vodafone also have a piece of software called “Vodafone Mobile connect”, which can be loaded on to your computer.
+All Vodafone users can check their data usage by logging in to the “My Vodafone” section on their home page.
+However, Vodafone also has a piece of software called “Vodafone Mobile Connect”, which can be loaded onto your computer.
 This software contains a usage meter which can also give an estimate of data usage.
+The best part is that you can opt to activate Vodafone alerts to notify you if you already reach 50%, 85%, or 100% of the allowable data included in your plan.
+This will make tracking your usage more effortless.